Desalination meets decarbonization: How renewable energy can power SWRO

 Download the blog as PDF

 However, this fresh water comes at a cost: no other source of drinking water is as energy intensive as that derived from SWRO.
 When the alternative is no water, those able to pay have gladly done so, while those unable to pay have gone without.
 Until now, SWRO’s economic and environmental costs have largely been acceptable, especially given its steady decline in energy intensity.
-But SWRO’s growing use and carbon footprint have raised important questions about its long-term environmental sustainability.
+But SWRO’s growing use and carbon footprint have raised important questions about its long-term impact on decarbonization efforts.

 At the crossroads of increased dependence on SWRO and cost-competitive renewable energy